The $500 Uncontested Divorce

-For a limited time only: we are offering $500 uncontested divorces in Louisiana.
+We offer low prices on uncontested divorces in every Parish in Louisiana.
 This price doesn’t include filing fees, court fees and is only for uncontested divorces.
 Property partitions, child custody and other family law matters will have to be contracted with attorney.

 What can I expect from my appointment with a divorce attorney?